Waterproofing: In construction

 In buildings using earth sheltering, too much humidity can be a potential problem, so waterproofing is critical.
 Water seepage can lead to mold growth, causing significant damage and air quality issues.
 Properly waterproofing foundation walls is required to prevent deterioration and seepage.

 Another specialized area of waterproofing is rooftop decks and balconies.
 Waterproofing systems have become quite sophisticated and are a very specialized area.
-Failed waterproof decks, polymer or tile, are one of the leading causes of water damage to building structures, and of personal injury when they fail.
-Where major problems occur in the construction industry is when improper products are used for the wrong application.
+Failed waterproof decks, whether made of polymer or tile, are one of the leading causes of water damage to building structures and personal injury when they fail.
+Major problems occur in the construction industry when improper products are used for the wrong application.
 While the term waterproof is used for many products, each of them has a very specific area of application, and when manufacturer specifications and installation procedures are not followed, the consequences can be severe.
 Another factor is the impact of expansion and contraction on waterproofing systems for decks.
 Decks constantly move with changes in temperatures, putting stress on the waterproofing systems.
-One of the leading causes of waterproof deck system failures is the movement of underlying substrates (plywood) that cause too much stress on the membranes resulting in a failure of the system.
+One of the leading causes of waterproof deck system failures is the movement of underlying substrates (plywood) that causes too much stress on the membranes, failing the system.
 While beyond the scope of this reference document, waterproofing of decks and balconies is a complex of many complimentary elements.
 These include the waterproofing membrane used, adequate slope-drainage, proper flashing details, and proper construction materials.

 The penetrations through a building envelope must be built in a way such that water does not enter the building, such as using flashing and special fittings for pipes, vents, wires, etc. Some caulkings are durable, but many are unreliable for waterproofing.

 Also, many types of geomembranes are available to control water, gases, or pollution.

 From the late 1990s to the 2010s, the construction industry has had technological advances in waterproofing materials, including integral waterproofing systems and more advanced membrane materials.
 Integral systems such as hycrete work within the matrix of a concrete structure, giving the concrete itself a waterproof quality.
 There are two main types of integral waterproofing systems: the hydrophilic and the hydrophobic systems.
 A hydrophilic system typically uses a crystallization technology that replaces the water in the concrete with insoluble crystals.
 Various brands available in the market claim similar properties, but not all can react with a wide range of cement hydration by-products and thus require caution.
 Hydrophobic systems use concrete sealers or even fatty acids to block pores within the concrete, preventing water passage.